 Juniors - Foundation to Year 2

-Students predict and compare how the shapes of objects made from different materials can be physically changed through different actions, for example, bending, stretching and twisting.
-They learn why different parts of everyday objects such as toys and clothes are made from different materials
+Students predict and compare how objects made from different materials can be physically changed through different actions, for example, bending, stretching and twisting.
+They learn why the parts of everyday objects such as toys and clothes are made from different materials

 Students learn that living things have basic needs, including food, water and shelter, and that these needs must be met in order to survive.
 They learn that living things grow, change and have offspring similar to themselves.
 They explore the different characteristics of the life stages in animals, insects and plants.

-Students look at the way an object moves depends upon a variety of factors including their size and shape.
+Students study that the way an object moves depends upon a variety of factors including their size and shape.
 They also look at how ‘push’ or ‘pull’ affects how an object moves or changes shape.
 Students learn about light and sound and how they are produced by a range of sources and can be sensed.

 Earth and Space sciences

 Students study the short and longer term patterns of events that occur on Earth and in the sky, for example, the appearance of the moon and stars at night, the weather and the seasons.
 They investigate how changes in the weather might affect animals such as pets, animals that hibernate or migrate.
 They identify Earth’s resources, including water, soil and minerals, and describe how they are used at school and in the home, as well as discover ways that can conserve resources.

 Middle Years - Year 3 and 4